-Portugal has tax regimes applicable until 2020 aimed at fostering investment, particularly foreign investment.
+Portugal has tax regimes aimed at fostering investment, particularly foreign investment.
 These comprise tax incentives to investment made in Portugal in specific business sectors (e.g. the mining and manufacturing industry), such as (i) CIT deductions or tax credits, and (ii) exemptions or reductions in Real Estate Tax, Real Estate Transfer Tax and Stamp Duty.

 The tax exposure of a foreign investment in Portugal will depend on how such investment is structured (e.g. if it involves a direct presence in Portugal or not).
 For instance, if such foreign investment is made through a local subsidiary, this affiliate will be subject to the taxes which are typically applicable to national companies; namely (among others), CIT, VAT, Stamp Duty and property taxes.

-Loans, mortgages and other security documents may be subject to Stamp Duty in Portugal, at rates that vary between 0.04% per month or fractions thereof up to 0.6% (one-off), depending on the maturity of the loan or the term of the guarantee, as applicable.
+Loans, mortgages and other security documents may be subject to Stamp Duty in Portugal, at rates that vary between

+0.04% per month or fractions thereof up to 0.6% (one-off), depending on the maturity of the loan or the term of the guarantee, as applicable.
+Interest payments and financial fees also attract Stamp Duty at the rate of 0.4%.